ROMderful: Career

 Donald began producing music under the stage name ROM (or R.O.M.) in 2015.
 In late 2015, he collaborated with DEFFIE on a remix of Pharrell's "Frontin'".
 In early 2016, he released the track "I Just Want You To Know" which sampled the Snoop Dogg song, "Beautiful".
 In March of that year, he released a 3-track EP as part of his record label Soulection's White Label series.
 That collection contained the song "You Love Em" featuring Emmavie.
 Later that year, he earned a placement on the remix album for GoldLink's And After That, We Didn't Talk, reworking the track, "Late Night".
 He also remixed tracks from Raye ("I, U, Us") and Linden Jay ("Lose Again" featuring Shola Ama).
 In December 2016, ROM released a track called "Kiss and Tell" featuring the vocals of Naji.

 In 2017, he adopted his current stage name, ROMderful.
 He also released several new tracks including "Only One" (with Tendayi) and "SoReal?" (with KayFaraway).
 Additionally, he produced the Jean Deaux record, "Wikipedia", and appeared on Kitsuné's Afterwork Vol 1 compilation album with the track "BeThere4Me" (featuring KayFaraway).
 In 2018, ROMderful continued working with Jean Deaux, producing her song "Energy" which was the lead single off her EP, Krash.
 That year, he was also signed to Same Plate Entertainment, a joint venture label with Sony Music.

 In March 2019, he released a collaborative EP, Hours After Midnight, with KayFaraway.
 The following month, he released his debut studio album, Press L to Continue, on Same Plate/Sony.
 The album was preceded by the singles "Run Tings" (with Shakka and featuring Dounia) and "1 Missed Call" (featuring Dean and Tabber).
 The album also featured guest appearances from TOBi, Jay Prince, Devin Tracy, Wade, and KayFaraway.
 Vocals from ROMderful himself also appeared on the album.
 Music videos for "Run Tings" and "Tired of the Games" (featuring TOBi) premiered after the album's release.
 ROMderful also produced the Duckwrth track "KING KING" released in May 2019 and the Jean Deaux track, "Anytime" (featuring Kehlani) released in June 2019.

+In 2024, he performed the song, The Water Song, from the children's television in Yo Gabba Gabbaland, in episode 5, Water, in Season 1.